yuvalavik/targil2/README.md

 This page is the chat page where you can talk and see your chats with your friends.<br />
 you can press the add contact button and than add new conversation with new friend(only if they also have an acount).

-you can also switch conversations by pressing the person that you want to talk to(you can see that the friend who currently talk to be with blue background in the chats list)
+you can also switch conversations by pressing the person that you want to talk to(you can see that the friend who currently talk to be with blue background in the chats list).<br />
+you can logout by pressing the logout button at the top left screen corner .

 ##### How to run: